April 12th – April 18th, 2023.

 Our Ultimate Jamaica Carnival experience is designed to get the most from your visit.

-Your choice of single, double, triple or quad occupancy rooms at the Courtyard Marriott.
+Your choice of single, double, triple or quad occupancy rooms at the AC Hotel Kingston.

 Airport Transfers and Ground Transportation